anilzen/QTHub/content/event/symposium-2026/index.md

 Additional hotel options offering conference discounts will be announced soon.

 # Keynote Speaker
-Novelist and Scientific American contributing editor [Mark Alpert](https://www.markalpert.com/), author of *Final Theory*, *The Omega Theory*, and other science-inspired novels.
+Novelist and Scientific American contributing editor [Mark Alpert](https://www.markalpert.com/), author of *Final Theory*, *The Omega Theory*, and other science-inspired novels, will talk about:

+### Quantum Crash: Turning Science into Fiction and Vice Versa

+Both fiction and physics require lots of imagination.
+Albert Einstein famously imagined chasing after a light beam, and his thought experiments about quantum entanglement paved the way for laboratory experiments several decades later.
+Meanwhile, novelists such as H.G.
+Wells and Arthur C. Clarke not only imagined science-based stories -- their fiction also suggested new directions for researchers to explore.
+Mark Alpert, a former editor at *Scientific American* who has written eleven science-based novels, will discuss how his education in physics inspired his first two novels, *Final Theory* and *The Omega Theory* (originally titled *Quantum Crash*).
+He’ll explain how a visit to a lab at the University of Maryland -- to help him edit a *Scientific American* story about quantum computing by Christopher Monroe and David Wineland -- led to the writing of *Quantum Crash*, which featured speculations on the connection between quantum physics and information theory.
+And he’ll talk about his continuing efforts to encourage collaboration between physicists and fiction writers, who have a mutual interest in stimulating new ideas for research and boosting the public’s interest in science.

 ![Book cover](cover_omega_theory.jpg)